bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-I would start at the first floor and throw an egg seeing if it broke.
-Then I would go up, a floor at a time, throwing an egg to see if it breaks.
-Once an egg breaks, then I would know the earliest floor that an egg breaks on.
-The time complexity would be O(n) because I am iterating over the building stories loop only once to find my answer.
+I would start at the middle floor and see if an egg breaks from there.
+If not, then I can instantly exclude all the floor below from consideration and only check the top half of the floors.
+I would then take my resulting top floors and divide them in half again and throw an egg from there and continue until I found the right floor.
+This should give O(log n) runtime